ropensci/roweb3/content/blog/2023-01-20-ropensci-news-digest-january-2023/index.md

 - **[RSelenium](https://docs.ropensci.org/RSelenium), R Bindings for 'Selenium WebDriver'**.
 Provides a set of R bindings for the ['Selenium 2.0 WebDriver'](https://www.selenium.dev/documentation/) using the ['JsonWireProtocol'](https://github.com/SeleniumHQ/selenium/wiki/JsonWireProtocol).
 'Selenium 2.0 WebDriver' allows driving a web browser natively as a user would either locally or on a remote machine using the Selenium server it marks a leap forward in terms of web browser automation.
 [Issue for volunteering](https://github.com/ropensci/RSelenium/issues/261).

 - **[elastic](https://docs.ropensci.org/elastic), General Purpose Interface to 'Elasticsearch'**.
 Connect to 'Elasticsearch', a 'NoSQL' database built on the 'Java' Virtual Machine.
 Interacts with the ['Elasticsearch' 'HTTP' API](https://www.elastic.co/elasticsearch/), including functions for setting connection details to 'Elasticsearch' instances, loading bulk data, searching for documents with both 'HTTP' query variables and 'JSON' based body requests.
 [Issue for volunteering](https://github.com/ropensci/elastic/issues/292).

+- **[citesdb](https://docs.ropensci.org/citesdb/)**,a high-performance database of shipment-level CITES trade data.
+Provides convenient access to over 40 years and 20 million records of endangered wildlife trade data from the Convention on International Trade in Endangered Species of Wild Fauna and Flora, stored on a local on-disk, out-of memory 'DuckDB' database for bulk analysis.
+[Issue for volunteering](https://github.com/ropensci/citesdb/issues/21)

 ### Call for comaintainers